×

 When we asked expats and global nomads about the quality of medical care in India, they replied:

 "You can get elective surgery and other non-critical non-emergency medical treatment in India.
 The medical care is good and affordable to a US citizen.
 Of course you have to be selective which hospital and whcih doctor you may want to seek help from.
-Quality varies," explained one digital nomad living in India.
+Quality varies," wrote one digital nomad living in India.

 "Healthcare services in India are provided by both public and private sectors.
 The public healthcare system in India is largely funded by the government and provides basic healthcare services to citizens at a low cost.
 The quality of public healthcare in India varies from state to state, with some states providing better quality services than others.
 Foreign residents in India have access to the public healthcare system, but the quality of care may not be as good as in their home countries.
-Expats in India may use the public healthcare system, but they may also opt for private healthcare services, which are generally of higher quality," said one member in India.
+Expats in India may use the public healthcare system, but they may also opt for private healthcare services, which are generally of higher quality," said one foreigner in India.

 Get Quote